Pottery RESIDENCY — Q&A & Practical Information

 Are there any dangerous animals in Latvia?

-If lucky you may see some deer, fox, badger, moose, mice and lots of birds in the countryside.
+If you’re lucky, you may spot deer, foxes, badgers, moose, mice, and a wide variety of birds in the surrounding countryside.

-Congratulations for making until the end to this extensive page.
+Congratulations on making it to the end of this extensive page 🤍

-If you have more questions please reach out to us via email.
-We hope to meet you here in Latvia!
+If you have any further questions, please feel free to reach out to us via email.

 Warmest wishes,